How to Grow, Care and Propagate String of Buttons Plant (Crassula perforata)

 Sudden leaf loss

 There are two causes of sudden loss of leaves in String of Buttons Plant.
-One cause of sudden loss of leaves is that the temperature is too low.
+One cause of sudden loss of leaves is too low temperature.
+Position the plant in a warmer spot and keep it away or protect it from cold drafts and frost.

 Diseases